tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-The triggering ally adds hit points equal to your Wisdom modifier to the recovery (double your Wisdom modifier at 5th level; triple it at 8th level).
+The triggering ally adds hit points equal to your Wisdom modifier to the recovery, double your Wisdom modifier at champion tier, and triple it at epic tier.

 #### Champion Feat